Density power divergence for general integer-valued time series with multivariate exogenous covariate: Model specification and estimation

 satisfy $\big\|\left\|h_\alpha(\lambda_t(\theta)) \right\|^2_\Theta\big\|_2 \leq \overline{h}_{\alpha}~$ and $~\underset{0 \leq \delta \leq 1}{\sup} \big\|\| m_\alpha \left( \delta \lambda_t(\theta) + (1-\delta) \widehat\lambda_t(\theta)\right) \|_{\Theta}\big\|_2 \leq \overline{m}_{\alpha}$, for all $t \geq 1$; \item [(\textbf{A8}):] for all $c^T \in \R$, $c^T \frac{\partial \lambda_{t} (\theta^*)}{\partial \theta}=0$ a.s $\Longrightarrow~ c^T=0$, where $^T$ denotes the transpose. \end{enumerate}

+Assumption (\textbf{A0}) is an identifiability condition.
 The conditions (\textbf{A3})-(\textbf{A7}) allow us to unify the theory and the treatment for a class of distributions that belongs or not to the exponential family.
 In the class of the exponential family distribution, these conditions can be written in a simpler form (see the Subsection \ref{Sec_Exempl_Ex}).
 The other conditions are standard in this framework and can also be found in many studies; see for instance, Kim and Lee (2019).
 As detailed in Section \ref{Sec_Example}, all these conditions are satisfied for many classical models.

 The following theorem gives the consistency of the estimator $\widehat{\theta}_{\alpha,n}$.

 \begin{thm} Assume that (\textbf{A0})-(\textbf{A6}), (\textbf{A}$_0(\Theta)$) and (\ref{moment}) (with $\epsilon > 2$) hold with